AidenM99/Weather/README.md

-A weather app using the Open Weather Map API.

 ## Weather App
+A weather app made using the Open Weather Map API.

 - Live Demo: https://aidenm99.github.io/Weather-App/

+## Technologies Used
+This project was built using:
+- HTML5
+- CSS
+- JavaScript
+- Webpack

-### Features
+## Features
 - Search for a location by city name
 - Display the daily forecast for the next 7 days for the chosen location
 - Display the hourly forecast for the next 24 hours for the chosen location